hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/locator.ru.rst

 2. **Clearer Test Cases:** The test functions are more descriptive (e.g., `test_valid_locator_attribute`).

-3. **Invalid/Edge Case Tests:** A `test_invalid_selector` test has been added to demonstrate how to check for exceptions when the selector doesn't exist.
+3. **Invalid/Edge Case Tests:** A `test_invalid_selector` test has been added to demonStarte how to check for exceptions when the selector doesn't exist.

 4. **Mandatory Locator Test:** The `test_mandatory_locator_missing` example shows how to test what happens when a mandatory locator cannot be found.
 It uses `pytest.raises` to check for the expected exception.